Skip to main content

 Not just parking

-ClearTicket started with parking tickets because that's where the system is most broken — millions of tickets, most people pay without checking, and the appeals process is deliberately confusing.
+GetRighted started with parking tickets because that's where the system is most broken.
 But the same pattern applies everywhere consumers get fined, charged, or ignored.
-We're building a platform for UK consumer rights: honest odds, expert drafting, and the confidence to know when to fight.
+We're building a platform for UK consumer rights.